 Evan William Plunkett

-Currently residing in Putney, Vermont, Plunkett grew up in New Jersey, Connecticut, Texas, and Massachusetts, and completed his studies in Political Science at the University of Miami.
-His work has appeared in numerous juried exhibitions and publications, was featured on the cover of SHOTS magazine, and is held in many private collections.
-Plunkett has published three monographs: Statements in Passing (2017), Landscapes (2019), and First Impressions (2023).
+Based in Putney, Vermont, Plunkett grew up in New Jersey, Connecticut, Texas, and Massachusetts, and studied Political Science at the University of Miami.
+His work has been featured in juried exhibitions, publications, and on the cover of SHOTS magazine, and is held in numerous private collections.
+He has published three monographs: Statements in Passing (2017), Landscapes (2019), and First Impressions (2023).

-A social justice and environmental advocate, he sits on the board of directors of the Doris Wilderness Foundation, Inc., an NGO dedicated to the preservation and rewilding of critical ecosystems.
+Alongside his artistic practice, Plunkett is a social justice and environmental advocate, serving on the board of the Doris Wilderness Foundation, Inc., an NGO dedicated to preserving and rewilding critical ecosystems.

 FIRST IMPRESSIONS, Monograph by Evan William Plunkett was published November 2023, Ophidia Press.
 LLC